Dartmouth-Data-Analytics-Core/RNA-seq-Data-Analysis-Workshop-2023/Day-1/03-FASTQ-files_&_basic-QC.md

 While you don't normally need to go looking within an individual FASTQ file, it is useful to be able to manipulate FASTQ files if you are going to be doing lots of bioinformatics.

 Due to their large size, we often perform `gzip` compression of FASTQ file.
-However this means we have to unzip them if we want to look inside them and perform operations on them.
+However, this means we have to unzip them if we want to look inside them and perform operations on them.
 We can do this with the `zcat` command and a pipe (|).

 Remember, the pipe command is a way of linking commands, the pipe sends the output from the first command to the second command. `zcat` lists the contents of a zipped file to your screen, and head limits the output to the first ten lines.